IriniStivi/StandUp/README.md

 Working at a height adjustable desk?
 Caught yourself again and again sitting more than half of your work day anyways?
 Been there, too.
 But not for much longer!

 **Just open it in a separate window and minimize it to a corner.
-It will remind you to stand up after a number of minutes you define at start.**
+It will remind you to stand up after a number of minutes you define at start.** (To be able to hear the sounds, the app has to be downloaded and run locally.
+See Issue # for more info.)

 ![Screenshot of Stand Up App](/assets/screenshot.png?raw=true "Screenshot")